input-output-hk/cardano-rt-view/doc/getting-started/rt-view-configuration.md

 ## Saved configuration

 During the start, RTView initiates an interactive dialog with the user.
 Based on the given answers, it creates a configuration file (see an example below).
-This file will be automatically saved on your hard drive in the default config directory, depending on your platform.
-For example, on Linux, it's `$HOME/.config/`.
+This file will be automatically saved on your hard drive in the system default configuration directory, depending on your platform.

-So, when you start RTView again, it will ask you:
+And when you'll start RTView again, it will ask you:

 ```
 Saved configuration file is found.
 Do you want to use it? <Y/N>